Miss Malini: Production

 Two surviving stills from the film.

-Miss Malini was an original story written by novelist R. K. Narayan for the screen, not based on any of his past works.
-It was also his only one that came to fruition.
+Miss Malini was an original story written by the novelist R. K. Narayan for the screen, not based on any of his past works.
+It was also his only work that came ended up being made into a film.
 (Note: Narayan wrote a story for Jupiter Pictures which was not produced.
 He also wrote a treatment for Gemini's Moondru Pillaigal (1952) and contributed to the script of Avvaiyar (1953), but Narayan's brother R. K. Ramachandran did not know "how much of his work Vasan used" for the latter.)
 Soon after the story developed, Narayan's friend, Gemini Studios' owner S. S. Vasan launched it as a film.
 K. Ramnoth, then the controller of productions at Gemini, produced the film under the studio's banner.
 M. Natarajan worked as the cinematographer, N. K. Gopal was the main editor, and the art director was A. K. Sekhar.
 Besides directing the film and writing the screenplay, Kothamangalam Subbu starred in a leading role as Sampath the charlatan, also known as "Bit Notice".
 It was his second directorial venture, after Kannamma En Kadhali (1945), also produced by Gemini Studios.
 Narayan's brother, R. K. Ramachandran, who did some editing on the film (marking his cinematic debut), believed that the character of Sampath was inspired by Sathashivayya, a man in Mysore who "exploited young women singers and artistes under the guise of promoting them".